bodasadallah/blog/scribbles/index.md

 ## VQ VAE

 - they applied sigmoid to the random variable to make it only takes confined range, istead of having values outside of pixels values range

+## Teacher forcing

+- it's a technique used to train randomness
+- it's applicable only in case we have output-to-hidden connections, and it can't be used in hidden-to-hidden connections
+- the main idea is that they use the true label from last step instead of the output.
+This way, we can parallelize the training
+- biggest disadvantage to this, is that it can't be used with `open loop`, meaning in case we enter the models's output as input. because this way, there will be some inputs as test time that the model didn't see at training.